Syllabus

 Week 6

-Create a 1 minute video of the sledder moving in time, doing at least 1 flip and coming to a full stop without crashing....
+Create a 45 second to 1 minute video of the sledder moving in time, doing at least 1 flip and coming to a full stop without crashing....

 View my video on getting started here